afei3/afei3.github.io/cs126_final.md

 ![image](images/final_proj.png)

 Project I worked on for a few weeks at the end of my freshman year.
-Utilizing several different OpenFramework modules, such as the visual and json ones, I was able to create all the functionality necessary for a game, such as a UI and save/load functions.
+Utilizing several different OpenFramework modules, such as the visual and JSON ones, I was able to create all the functionality necessary for a game, such as a UI and save/load functions.